How to Find a Good SEO For Your Needs

 The thing about marketers is, well, we market.
 We’re good at telling stories that make us look good.
 That’s okay — it’s a sign of professionalism to present your own SEO company in a positive — but it means you’ve got to have your BS detector on high alert and do your due diligence.
 Excessive hype is a bad sign.
 It can take months for a new search engine strategy to get results, and it’s hard to predict how quickly a particular campaign will pay off.
 If they promise to double your traffic overnight, they’re full of it.

 Transparency is also key.
 At the Content Factory, we’re perfectly happy to tell you everything we’ll do for your company — we even offer training packages where we’ll teach you how to do it.
 (Check out what we offer in our SEO 101 Video Training Series.)
 A good company can have some proprietary strategies and tools, but if they can’t explain their basic process, move on.

 One good sign is when the agency shows a lot of curiosity about your company.
 It shows that they’re interested in getting results for you, and want to make sure they have the right skills and experience to meet your needs.
-They should have questions about:
+They should ask questions about your:

 Be wary of arrogance — however much experience they have in your industry, you’re still the expert on your company.